Apostille & Legalisation for Australian Marriage Certificates

 A practical guide to when an Australian marriage certificate needs an apostille or legalisation for overseas use.

-If you need to use your Australian marriage certificate overseas, the receiving country or organisation may ask for an apostille or legalisation.
+If you need to use your Australian marriage certificate overseas, the overseas authority may ask for an apostille or legalisation.

-Before you can deal with apostille or legalisation, you need the official marriage certificate, not just the ceremonial certificate from the day of the wedding.
+Before you do anything else, you need the official marriage certificate, not the ceremonial certificate you receive on the day.

 Start here: